commercetools/commercetools-sunrise-java-cms/README.md

 `array1[0].nonExistingField` | no such field

 Empty result is returned for all of those paths.

-Note the difference between accessing content inside an entry and array.

 When service is requested to fetch page `entry2` the only correct paths are: `textField1` and `imageAssetField2` as there are no other fields or entries in this subtree.